 Reward respect with respect

 Maintaining a culture of respect can be a difficult, ongoing task.
-Indeed, lack of respect is the cause for so many fines, damages, and business failures.
+Indeed, lack of respect is the cause of so many fines, damages, and business failures.
 Business owners and leaders who dedicate their organizations to respect create a solid foundation of success and growth.
 This can be done through investing in respect training, leading by example, punishing offenders, and rewarding employees for exemplary performance.

 Respect in the workplace training

 There are many workshops and online courses available on teaching respect in the workplace.
 In this kind of training, applicants (employees, business owners, managers, etc.) are taught how to accept value and respect differences in their workplaces.
-The focus is to create an environment where all employees can feel safe so they can contribute their greatest potential.
+The focus is to create an environment where all employees can feel safe so they can contribute to their greatest potential.